Skip to content

 The restoration of the Nyandungu Wetland saw the planting of 17,000 trees made up of 55 indigenous species.
 The park sits on 120 hectares and features a medicinal garden, a Papal Garden, whose name is derived from the historic visit by Pope John Paul II to Rwanda in 1990.

-There is also an information center, a restaurant as well as more than 8km of walkways and bicycle lanes and beautifully carved cement benches where you can relax and enjoy nature.
+There is also an information center, a restaurant as well as more than 8km of walkways and bicycle lanes, and beautifully carved cement benches where you can relax and enjoy nature.

 The initiative has also supported livelihood diversification to enhance incomes for local communities by creating approximately 4,000 green jobs.
 It also provides education and research opportunities for the visitors.